bogumilkorek/cudomisie/readme.md

 - Extend dropzone with drag and drop
 - Navigation CRUD with drag and drop
 - AJAX Duplicate check on title field focus out
+- **Create backend API with Laravel/Lumen using JWT or Laravel Passport and frontend client with Vue.js**

 ## 4. Tests
 I've written a couple of browser tests using Laravel Dusk.
 To run them type:<br />